Ang3/php-odoo-dbal/docs/index.md

 $recordManager = new RecordManager($client);
 ```

-For more advanced queries, please read the next section for repositories.

 ### Get a repository

 Once the record manager created, you can retrieve a default repository for your model to query it: